storj-thirdparty/qnap-storagenode-app/README.md

 - Change version number(QPKG_VER) in [qpkg.cfg](qpkg.cfg)
 - [To add new icons](https://github.com/qnap-dev/QDK#how-to-add-icons-in-qpkg)
 - Add html/php files in the [web folder (shared/web)](shared/web)
+- Copy the certificate and private key to the build folder (If available) to make a signed build.

 <br /><br />